aneuhold/main-scripts/readme.md

 - `tb test` Just emits a test echo to see if the package is working.
 - `tb update` Will force update this package.
 - `tb fpull` Will run `git fetch -a` then `git pull` in the current working directory.
+- `tb setup` Will setup the development environment according to the current working directory name.
+If settings have not been determined yet for the directory name, shell, or terminal, then it will inform you and won't do anything else.

 ### 🏞 Flow for Writing New Commands